In this post, you will learn...

 At Stanek Windows, we use only the best glass when manufacturing our windows.
 Our Comfort Gard® Plus high-performance glass is one of the most advanced glass options available that won’t visibly darken your room.
 This high-performance glass utilizes a formulated soft-coat Low-E coating and is built with warm-edge Super-Spacer® technology between the insulated glass panes, which prohibits the transfer of heat.

 If you’re looking for one of the most energy-efficient glasses on the market, choose Stanek’s Comfort-Gard® Xtreme high-performance glass.
-This triple-pane glass is filled with two layers of argon or krypton gas, as well as two layers of soft-coat Low-E. Maximize your comfort and lower your heating and cooling costs this season with energy-efficient replacement windows from Stanek.
+This triple-pane glass is filled with two layers of argon gas, as well as two layers of soft-coat Low-E. Maximize your comfort and lower your heating and cooling costs this season with energy-efficient replacement windows from Stanek.

 If you’re ready to lower your energy bills with Stanek’s energy-efficient windows, schedule a free, in-home estimate today, or give us a call at 1-800-230-8301.